Cloud-CV/IDE/README.md

 [![Build Status](https://travis-ci.org/Cloud-CV/Fabrik.svg?branch=master)](https://travis-ci.org/Cloud-CV/Fabrik)
 [![Coverage Status](https://coveralls.io/repos/github/Cloud-CV/Fabrik/badge.svg?branch=master)](https://coveralls.io/github/Cloud-CV/Fabrik?branch=master)

-Fabrik is an online collaborative platform to build, visualize and train deep learning models via a simple drag-and-drop interface.
-It allows researchers to collaboratively develop and debug models using a web GUI that supports importing, editing and exporting networks written in widely popular frameworks like Caffe, Keras, and TensorFlow.
+Fabrik is an online collaborative platform which allows one to build, visualize and train deep learning models via a simple drag-and-drop interface.
+It allows researchers to collectively develop and debug models using a web GUI which supports importing, editing and exporting networks written using popular frameworks like Caffe, Keras, and TensorFlow.

 <img src="/example/fabrik_demo.gif?raw=true">

-This app is presently under active development and we welcome contributions.
+This app is presently under active development and welcomes contributions.
 Please check out our [issues thread](https://github.com/Cloud-CV/IDE/issues) to find things to work on, or ping us on [Gitter](https://gitter.im/Cloud-CV/IDE).

 ## Installation Instructions

-Setting up Fabrik on your local machine is really easy.
+Setting up Fabrik on your local machine is very easy.
 You can setup Fabrik using two methods:

 ### Using Docker